 SHAKEN call flow

+In this call flow, steps that have been added to support SHAKEN are listed in bold Italics font.

 Figure 2: SHAKEN reference call flow

 The originating SIP UA, which first REGISTERs and is authenticated to the CSCF, creates a SIP INVITE with an E.164 calling number.

+The CSCF of the originating provider verifies whether the originating UA is entitled to use the E.164 calling number in the SIP INVITE as a Caller ID.

 The CSCF of the originating provider adds a P-Asserted-Identity header field asserting the Caller ID of the originating SIP UA.
 The CSCF then initiates an originating trigger to the STI-AS for the INVITE.